 Clean Slate: is a process for a student who wishes to have certain terms expunged from their academic record.
 The rules surrounding this college policy can be found in the Registration area of the College's Catalog.
 By expunging certain records from the student's academic record does not automatically clean up a student's Satisfactory Academic Progress.
 Student's who do a Clean Slate with the Records Office may appeal their Satisfactory Academic Progress by completion the SAP Appeal form as found on the SSCC web site as explained above.
 Additional documentation may be required based on the reason for the appeal.
 Contact the Financial Aid Director for additional information concerning the Clean Slate process.

-Consequences of not meeting the Satisfactory Academic Progress Policies and Regaining Eligibility: Students who fail to meet any of the required three components of the SAP (GPA, PACE or Maximum Time Frame) when measured at the end of each payment period will suffer consequences as outlined below:
+Consequences of not meeting the Satisfactory Academic Progress Policies and Regaining

+Eligibility: Students who fail to meet any of the required three components of the SAP (GPA, PACE or Maximum Time Frame) when measured at the end of each payment period will suffer consequences as outlined below:

 - a.
-If a student fails to meet the SAP Policy for one semester, he/she will be placed on an Academic Warning Status as outline in the College's Catalog.
-Students, who are placed on Academic Warning will be notified of their academic status and will be allowed to continue to receive federal financial aid for the next semester of enrollment. - b.
+If a student fails to meet the SAP Policy for one semester, he/she will be placed on an Academic Warning Status as outlined in the College's Cata log. - Students, who are placed on Academic Warning will be notified of their academic status and will be allowed to continue to receive federal financial aid for the next semester of enrollment. - b.
 Students who fail to meet the SAP Policy for the second consecutive semester will be placed on an Academic Probation status.
-While on Academic Probation, the student is not eligible to receive any financial aid unless the student meets with a SSCC Academic Advisor and has the advisor create an Academic Plan that will ensure the student's success in the time frame as determined by the Academic Advisor and submits the Academic Plan to the Financial Aid Director no later than the end of the first week of classes for the semester that the student is seeking to appeal the Academic Probation status. - c.
-If the Academic Probation Appeal is accepted, the student may register, attend and receive financial aid during the semester of Academic Probation, now known as Provisionary Academic Probation.
+While on Academic Probation, the student is not eligible to receive any financial aid unless the student sub mits a Request for Academic Probation Appeal to the financial aid office. - c.
+If the Academic Probation Appeal is accepted, the student will be required to meet with the Student Advising Center to create an academic plan.
 As long as the student continues to make Satisfactory Academic Progress according the financial aid policies and the approved Academic Plan, the student may continue to register, attend and receive financial aid as long as financial eligibility is determined. - d.
 If the student fails to meet the Satisfactory Academic Progress standards as outlined in the Academic Plan the student will no longer be eligible for federal financial aid at Southern State Community College. - e.
 Non-financial aid students may continue to register and attend courses during the Academic Warning, and Academic Probation status (self pay) however, if the student continues to not meet the Standards of Satisfactory Academic Progress, they will be dismissed from the College.